 How to Calculate the Cost of Revenue?

 In 2020, manufacturing company A’s revenue is IDR 3,500,000,000, direct material costs IDR 95,000,000, labor costs IDR 170,000,000, research and development costs IDR 80,000,000, shipping and other handling costs IDR 40,000,000, costs others IDR 15,000,000.

 So, the calculation is as follows:

-Nowadays, the calculation of the Cost of Revenue in various industries can be run more merely using accounting software.
+Nowadays, the calculation of the Cost of Revenue in various industries can run more merely using accounting software.
 Companies do not need to perform manual calculations or confusion in categorizing components.